Nott and Associates is committed to designing and building

-There are many new products and coverings that can reflect the sun’s energy rather than allowing the house to absorb it as heat.
+There are many new products and coverings that can reflect the sun’s energy rather than absorbing the heat.

-Reflective roofs and coatings have been used on flat roofed commercial buildings for years.
+Reflective roofs and coatings have been used on commercial buildings for years.
 Most residential roofs are sloped and use asphalt shingles.

 Recently reflective asphalt shingles where introduced.
 This new roofing product reflects 75% of solar radiation.
 It does this by incorporating reflective granules into the shingle to reflect the sun.

 Here are some advantages of a cool roof: